edumeneses/TStick/Sopranino/2GW/FW19111/Docs/T-Stick_2GW_building_instructions.md

 ![Capsense-IMU connection](./images/IMU_connection.jpg "Capsense-IMU connection")

 Please take extra care since it is necessary to cut the cable and solder the right ends at the IMU.

+Also, if you need to extend the length of the SH1.0 cable, __always cut the wire in half and extend using both parts according to the color__.
+Using two different wires can lead to mistakes since the SH1.0 cable is parallel. __Failing to follow this step can end up burning your ESP32__.

 All the building tools can be found in the Machine Shop at the McGill Music Tech Department.